vulcanize/vulcanizedb/postgraphile/README.md

 * GraphiQL frontend is available at `:3000/graphiql` GraphQL endpoint is available at `:3000/graphql`

-By default, this build will expose only the "public" schema and will disable mutations - to change mutation behaviour, you can use an optional config file `config.toml` and set the env var `CONFIG_PATH` to point to its location.
+By default, this build will expose only the "public" schema and will disable mutations - to change mutation behaviour, you can use an optional config file `config.toml` and set the env var `POSTGRAPHILE_CONFIG_PATH` to point to its location.
 Example `toml`:

 ```
 [database]